-As a direct seller it’s important to have a constant flow of new leads to work with.
+As a direct seller, it’s essential to have a constant flow of new leads.

-I like to make the boxes in which I collect completed surveys look really pretty.
+I like to make the boxes where I collect completed surveys look pretty.
 I’ve found that the prettier and more eye-catching they are, the better they work!

-I leave the survey box in a business for 1 week.
-I have sign with it that explains when the box will be collected and that anyone who completes a survey will go in a lucky draw for a prize.
+I leave the survey box in a business for one week.
+I have a sign explaining when the parcel will be collected and that anyone who completes a survey will go in a lucky draw for a prize.

 It works best if you can display the prize with the survey box.

-The prize doesn’t have to be very expensive – if you’ve got a spare product you could add some chocolates, wrap it all up in clear cellophane with a bow or ribbons and it suddenly looks very attractive.
+The prize doesn’t have to be very expensive – if you’ve got a spare product, you could add some chocolates, wrap it all up in clear cellophane with a bow or ribbons, and it suddenly looks beautiful.

 What do you ask in the survey?

-On the form you’ll need to ask a few questions that are relevant to your business or your field.
-Don’t make it too long and difficult to fill in but it should not just be a raffle ticket.
+You’ll need to ask a few relevant questions about your business or field on the form.
+Don’t make it too long and difficult to fill in; it should not just be a raffle ticket.

-I’ve provided 2 example surveys that you can grab by filling in the form below.
-One example is for a health or wellness type product and the other example is for a beauty company.
+I’ve provided 2 example surveys you can grab by filling in the form below.
+One example is for a health or wellness product, and the other is for a beauty company.

-You can swipe the examples for your own business, or use them as a starting point to create your own forms.
+You can swipe the examples for your business or use them as a starting point to create your own forms.

 Where to put your survey boxes

-Perhaps you can start by asking friends or family to take a survey box to their work for a week?
-Create a few pretty survey boxes, post a photo on social media and ask if anybody local is prepared to “host” a box for a week.
+Perhaps you can ask friends or family to take a survey box to their work for a week?
+Create a few pretty survey boxes, post a photo on social media, and ask if anybody local is prepared to “host” a box for a week.

 The survey box strategy is a numbers game.
-Many entrants won’t be interested in your business but just want a prize.
+Many entrants won’t be interested in your business but want a prize.
 That’s fine.
-You’re likely to find that some locations will yield nothing at all, but then others will be a gold mine for new contacts.
+You’ll likely find that some locations yield nothing, but others will be a gold mine for new contacts.
 So get lots of boxes out there!

-And then, of course, you follow-up with everybody who’s filled in a survey!
-Check this article on how to make your follow-up strategy sing!
+And then, of course, you follow up with everybody who’s filled in a survey!
+So check this article on how to make your follow-up strategy sing!